What Is Labiaplasty?

 - Wear loose-fitting clothes.
 Tight clothes might restrict blood flow to the labial reduction wound, delaying healing.

 How much labiaplasty costs vary depending on several factors.
-The type of procedure you get, type of anesthesia used, location (hospital or clinic) change the cost of vaginal cosmetic surgery.
+The type of procedure you undergo, type of anesthesia used, location (hospital or clinic) change the cost of vaginal surgery.

 Dr Maryam and her team will provide you with a detailed Quote after your first appointment.